Onsite giveaways. What’s it all about? Where can you get some? What do they do for you?

 If you are a musician: branded guitar picks, branded pens, anything else that you like that ties into your talent.

 Here is another idea–turn the tables.
 When you get to an event, have flowers or a goodie basket delivered to the producer’s room with a lovely card thanking them for having you.
 You know that those goodie baskets and flowers end up in the talent’s room, but how interesting that would be to turn the tables.
 I think I am going to try that one myself.

 What do these give-aways do for you?
 They keep your name top of mind with producers and clients.

-That’s about as good as it gets right?
+That’s about as good as it gets, right?
 Nothing wrong with showing up empty-handed, but really, why would you?
 Think about that.
 Small changes in this market bring big results.
-For every opportunity you have to bring something onsite, ask yourself, “Can I do this a little differently then everybody else?
+For every opportunity you have to get something onsite, ask yourself, “Can I do this a little differently than everybody else?
 Can I do this a little bit better?
 Can I leave my mark on this?”

 It’s like showing up at a friend’s house with a bottle of wine or flowers versus showing up with nothing at all.
-Both are fine, but one is really cool.
+Both are fine, but one is fantastic.
 It’s another touch of professionalism that will make you stand out in this very competitive arena.

 Brainstorm about onsite giveaways that you can pass out at your next corporate event.
 Guaranteed to help you be remembered.

 I’ll see you on the road.